 I couldn’t keep up.

-See, when I started this journey, I didn’t know what The Individuals with Disabilities Act was all about.
+See, I didn’t even know what The Individuals with Disabilities Act was about.